apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/third_party_stores.md

 # Working with Third-party S3 Stores

-The S3A connector works well worth a third-party S3 stores if the following requirements are met:
+The S3A connector works well with third-party S3 stores if the following requirements are met:

-* It correctly implements the core S3 REST API, including support for uploads clothes and the V2 listing API.
+* It correctly implements the core S3 REST API, including support for uploads and the V2 listing API.
 * The store supports the AWS V4 signing API *or* a custom signer is switched to.
   This release does not support the legacy v2 signing API.
 * Errors are reported with the same HTTPS status codes as the S3 store.
 Error messages do not